Inquiry into the licensing arrangements for generators in South Australia

 - Project Released: 2 Dec 2016

-- Project Closes: Sep 2017
+- Project Closes: Aug 2017

 - Contact: Con Carellas

-Since 2005, the Commission has been imposing additional conditions in licences for grid-scale, inverter-connected wind-powered generation.
-The licence conditions apply in the absence of national rules which effectively integrate new generation technologies and are intended as a transitional arrangement until such time as adequate national rules come into effect.
+Since 2005, the Commission has applied additional conditions in licences for grid-scale, wind-powered generators.
+The licence conditions apply in the absence of national rules which effectively integrate new generation technologies, and are intended as a transitional arrangement until such time as adequate national rules come into effect.

-Current status is Submissions
+Current status is Final

 - Further info